 Learning and Teaching

-Develop your expertise in healthcare systems, nursing management, and health, wellness and illness.
+Develop your expertise in healthcare systems, nursing management, and the sociology of health, wellness and illness.
 Explore the latest research and evidence-based practice, and learn to adapt and respond to changes in society and developments in care.

 See our full glossary of learning and teaching terms.

 The course includes attendance in classes and online directed learning.
 During the timetabled blocks of the course, you'll study full time between 9:00 to 18:00, Monday to Friday, except bank holidays.

 See our full glossary of assessment terms.

 This course is accredited by The Nursing and Midwifery Council.

 With two practice placements a year, you'll apply your knowledge and build your professional skills working with people.
 You'll have the opportunity to work alongside healthcare professionals and provide direct care and support to people with a learning disability and their families.